nawabahmadreshi/documentation/pages/getting-started/link-behavior.md

 | Facebook Messenger | Will redirect to the App Store **
 | Twitter | Opens app via a URI scheme
 | Pinterest | Opens app via a URI scheme
+| Snapchat Message Link | Will redirect to the App store **
+| Snapchat Story Link | Can only go to websites.
+Snapchat has deviously blocked all links out, even to the App Store

 (*) Note that when links are entered into the Safari address bar: